SAP-samples/btp-terraform-samples/released/discovery_center/mission_4024_trial/README.md

 2. Go into folder `step1` and change the variables in the `sample.tfvars` file to meet your requirements

-   > The minimal set of parameters you should specify (besides user_email and password) is global account (i.e. its subdomain) and the used custom_idp and all user assignments
+   > The minimal set of parameters you should specify (besides user_email and password) is global account (i.e. its subdomain) and all user assignments

    > Keep the setting `create_tfvars_file_for_step2 = true` so that a `terraform.tfvars` file is created which contains your needed variables to execute setup `step2` without specifying them again in sample.tfvars there.